POSSESSING A DANGEROUS DRUG

 If you have been charged with possessing a dangerous drug, you need legal advice from expert drug lawyers.
 Drug offences are taken seriously by the Courts and the penalties reflect this.
 For this reason, you need a drug lawyer who has a high level of experience in drug offences.
 Our Brisbane drug lawyers have the skills and experience to help you with your possession charge.

-What does possession mean in Brisbane?
+What does possession mean?

 Possession means you: